- March 3, 2023

 About

-Anemoiapolis: Chapter 1 is a single player action game with a horror theme.
+Anemoiapolis: Chapter 1 is a single player simulation game with horror and mystery themes.
 It was developed by Andrew Quist and was released on March 3, 2023.
-It received positive reviews from players.
+It received mostly positive reviews from players.

 “The atmosphere, with its monolithic sense of unease, is unrelenting even though 90% of what you're doing is simply walking around.”

-“The whole ticket collecting thing is quite annoying; it ruins the atmosphere, which is kind of the point of a horror game based on atmosphere.”
+“The ticket system ruins the atmosphere which is kind of the point of a horror game based on atmosphere.”

 Games Like Anemoiapolis: Chapter 1